 Here are some highlights of the resources found in the HOPA Advocacy Toolkit.

-HOPA Offers May Ways to Get Involved in its Health Policy Activities
+HOPA Offers May Ways to Get Involved in its Public Policy Activities

-- Volunteer to serve on the Health Policy Committee or other relevant workgroups.
+- Volunteer to serve on the Public Policy Committee or other relevant work groups.

 - Learn more about all our federal advocacy issues online here.